jhonny1994/quotez/README.md

-# quotez

-A quotes app made with Flutter and serverpod mini as the backend.
-# Trivico
+# Quotez

-Trivico is a simple quiz app built using Flutter as frontend and serverpod mini as the backend.
+Quotez is a simple quiz app built using Flutter as frontend and serverpod mini as the backend.
 It uses the Quotes API to fetch quotes and provide a fun and interactive user experience.

 ## Features